-Johnson and Kay, synthesized corrole as a model complex to mimic enzymatic activity of vitamin $B{12}$ .
-Later, Hodgkin and co-workers, deciphered crystal structure of vitamin $B{12}$ , and simultaneously reported the first X-ray structure of a metal free corrole derivative.
+Johnson and Kay, synthesized corrole as a model complex to mimic enzymatic activity of vitamin B{12} .
+69,70 Later, Hodgkin and co-workers, deciphered crystal structure of vitamin B{12} , and simultaneously reported the first X-ray structure of a metal free corrole derivative.
 These pioneer work, including detailed progress of synthesis of corroles and its metal derivatives, upto 1999, are well depicted in several reviews and book chapters.
 This explains that the potentiality of corrole chemistry was largely overshadowed by its porphyrin counterpart due to lack of facile synthetic protocol of corrole.

-Paolesse et al. reported for the first time, that the template effect of cobalt ion can trigger one pot synthesis of contracted corrole ring from acid substituted pyrrole (Scheme 1.6).
-Here, deformylation step generates a $\alpha$ -free dipyrromethene, 10 which further condenses with a dipyrromethene aldehyde, 11 and results cobalt complex of corrole (10%).
+Paolesse et al.^{73,74} reported for the first time, that the template effect of cobalt ion can trigger one pot synthesis of contracted corrole ring from acid substituted pyrrole (Scheme 1.6).
+Here, deformylation step generates a α -free dipyrromethene, 10 which further condenses with a dipyrromethene aldehyde, 11 and results cobalt complex of corrole (10%).
 However, major drawback of this protocol is only cobalt metal and substituted pyrrole can drive synthesis and fully substituted cobalt derivative is the sole product.

 Scheme 1.6.
-Synthesis of Co-corrole metal complex by Paolesse et al.
+Synthesis of Co-corrole metal complex by Paolesse et al.74

-In 1999,Gross et al. explored a solvent free condensation of pyrrole and aromatic aldehyde (1:1) on a solid support like alumina, without any catalyst.
+In 1999, Gross et al.67 explored a solvent free condensation of pyrrole and aromatic aldehyde (1:1) on a solid support like alumina, without any catalyst.
 Further oxidation with DDQ (0.5equiv) resulted 5,10,15-tris(pentafluorophenyl)corrole 12, (Scheme 1.7).
 Major bottleneck of this methodology is the requirement of highly reactive aldehyde as less reactive aldehydes resulted only porphyrin.
-Ghosh and co-workers also reported similar corrole synthesis with p-tolualdehyde.
+Ghosh and co-workers75 also reported similar corrole synthesis with p-tolualdehyde.
 But, they did not provide any reaction conditions or physical characterization of the corrole.

 Scheme 1.7.
-Synthesis of 5,10,15-tris(pentrafluorophenyl) corrole, 12 by Gross et al.

-At the same time, Paolesse et al. found that a simple modification of Adler Longo conditions can change the yield of corrole to a large extent.
-They altered the molar ratio of pyrrole to aldehyde (3:1) and replaced propionic acid by acetic acid (Scheme 1.8).
-This methodology is of quite synthetic value as numerous aldehydes with either electron-donating or electron-withdrawing substituents were successfully incorporated.
+Synthesis of 5,10,15-tris(pentrafluorophenyl) corrole, 12 by Gross et al.67 methodology is of quite synthetic value as numerous aldehydes with either electron-donating or electron-withdrawing substituents were successfully incorporated.
 Major drawback includes, sterically hindered corroles cannot be synthesized following this method and porphyrin yield was almost equivalent to corrole yield (6%).
 Furthermore, only few aldehydes were stable in boiling acetic acid.